latest nhpb_banner 1__compressed2

 • Transportation programs, including cars repairs, vouchers for gasoline and other resources.
 More on free car repairs for low income families.

-• HUD approved counselors to guide a homeowner through the foreclosure process, and offer access to mortgage and foreclosure programs.
+• HUD approved counselors to guide a homeowner through the foreclosure process.
+They offer access to programs that help with a mortgage and foreclosure prevention programs.

-Several non-profits and government agencies have created a host of rental and housing assistance programs for low income residents and families in the greater Miami area.
+Rent relief is offered as well as funds to pay for moving costs.
+Several non-profits, charities and government agencies in Miami partner to help people in a hardship.
+They have created a host of rental and housing assistance programs for low income residents and families in the greater Miami area.
 There is also free legal aid as well as eviction defense from attorneys.
 Find a listing of the options and programs.
 Find help with rent in Miami area.

-The Housing Assistance Network of Dade County Florida (HAND) provides assistance for paying rent, debt and credit repair, security deposit.
-There may also be loans or grants for utilities (including gas, water and electric, but not phone or cable bills), legal assistance, and funds for moving and storage expenses.
-This is one of the counties main eviction prevention programs, and learn more on HAND rent assistance
+• The Housing Assistance Network of Dade County Florida (HAND) provides support for people that rent a home/apartment or the homeless.
+Get assistance for paying rent on the place.
+Or they offer other social services such as debt relief and credit repair.
+There may also be loans or grant money to help pay utilities (including gas, water and electric, but not phone or cable bills), free legal assistance, and funds for moving and storage expenses.
+Learn more on financial help from HAND.

 City of Miami, Economic Development runs the STRMU program.
 This stands for Short-Term Rental, Mortgage and Utility Bill assistance.
+Applications are processed by CARE Resources.
 It is only for income qualified HIV+ individuals and/or their immediate family.
 Also get referrals to medical care, free food, and other support services.
-444 SW 2nd Avenue and phone is (305) 285-3217
+The location is 444 SW 2nd Ave, Miami, FL, 33130 and phone is 305-576-1234

-City of Miami Beach Office of Community Services - Offers referral services, information on government programs, rent assistance, utility bill assistance, and free food assistance.
-(305) 673-7491
+City of Miami Beach Office of Community Services - Offers referral services to local benefit programs and charities.
+There is information on government grant programs for free money in Miami, rent assistance, utility bill help, and free food for people facing hunger.
+Dial (305) 673-7491, or look here for several ways to get free money.

 HUD emergency solutions grant is one possible resource for tenants or the homeless.
 The Miami Services for the Homeless administers it (when it is allocated), and there may be funds for paying housing expenses.
 It can include back rent, or the homeless may access shelters or assistance to pay the security deposit on a low income apartment in Dade County.
 Continue Miami Services for the Homeless.

-JCS, which is based in Miami Florida, offer utility and rental utility assistance, and funds are provided under the federal government emergency food and shelter program.
-Limited food vouchers from Publix are also available.
-Dial (305) 899-1587
+Jewish Community Services South Florida (JCS), which is based in Miami Florida, offer utility and rental utility.
+The funds are provided under the federal government emergency food and shelter program.
+Limited food vouchers from a pantry are also available.

-Help for seniors and the disabled in from the non-profit Miami Elderly and Disability Services.
+Help for seniors and the disabled is also from the non-profit Miami Elderly and Disability Services.
 This agency offers a number of programs that includes groceries, delivered meals, transportation, and part time employment opportunities.

 • Home care can include assistance with shopping, cleaning, and similar activities.